 By Bridge TEFL on Thursday Jul 20, 2017

 The first few minutes of English class are crucial for setting the tone for the whole period, so it’s important to start with a bang.
 EFL students might be coming to class tired after a long day or groggy and sleepy-eyed, so we want to get them engaged and energetic, and it might take a little creativity to get the class energized.
 Here are some ideas:

-1. Would You Rather…? – Students can make their own would you rather questions. e.g. “Would you rather eat worms or cockroaches?”
-They ask each other and why?
+1. Would You Rather…? – Students can make their own would you rather questions, such as, “Would you rather eat worms or cockroaches?”
+They ask each other the questions and then follow up with “Why?”

 2. Two Truths and a Lie – This can be good for the very first class but also as a warm-up.
 One English student tells three statements to the class.
 Two are true and one is a lie.
 Other students must guess which statement is a lie and if they can, explain why they think so.

-4. Finish the Sentence – Write half a sentence or statement on a piece of paper (repeat to make a few different ones).
+4. Finish the Sentence – Write half a sentence or statement on a piece of paper (make a few different ones).
 Students take a half-sentence, read it out loud, and then finish the sentence.
 To really get them going, time them for 30 seconds and make them talk the whole time.

 5. The Hot Seat – Put a chair at the front of the room with its back facing the board; this is the Hot Seat and a student volunteer must sit here.
 Then write a word on the board (for beginners, tell them the category or theme of words – this could be vocabulary they are already studying).
 Then the other students try to prompt the hot seater into guessing what the word is by describing it without saying the actual word (fun with famous people too!).

 About the AuthorBridge TEFL